Animl docs

 1. Procure the necessary AWS credentials

-2. Install the AWS CLI and configure a new named "profile" (the profile name must be animl)
+Install the and configure a new named "profile" (the profile name must be animl)

-3. Clone and follow the setup instructions in the animl-analytics GitHub repository
+Clone and follow the setup instructions in the GitHub repository